 About the role

-As modern warships contain more sophisticated technology and a greater range of equipment than a jet aircraft you will operate and maintain a wide range of equipment including: diesel engines, gas turbines (jet engines), electrical power generation, power distribution systems, remote control and monitoring of machinery (via an IP network known as an ‘Integrated Platform Management System’), hydraulic and pneumatic systems, refrigeration and air conditioning plants, sewage treatment plants, desalination equipment (making fresh water from sea water), liquid storage, hull and internal fittings.
+As modern warships contain increasingly sophisticated technology, you will learn to operate and maintain a wide range of high-performance equipment including: diesel engines, gas turbines, electrical generation and power distribution systems, hydraulic and pneumatic systems, refrigeration and air conditioning plants, and bulk liquid storage and conditioning equipment.

 Job on base